 I think a church should have as many different styles of worship as they can offer with excellence.
 The more, the better.

 Now, I really like Alan’s blog.
-I agree with much of what he writes, and I hope my thoughts here serve not necessarily to rebut Alan’s, but to offer another perspective…not necessarily a better one, just another one.
+I agree with much of what he writes, and I hope my thoughts here serve not necessarily to rebut Alan’s but to offer another perspective…not necessarily a better one, just another one.

 First, I am not convinced that “segregation” is the right word to describe the presence of various worship services.
-This assumes a deeper divide than may actually exist, and creates a problem that may not be present.
+This assumes a deeper divide than may actually exist and creates a problem that may not be present.
 Segregation describes being forced into assigned restrooms, classrooms, bus seats, water fountains, etc., based on attributes one cannot control.
 Segregation is something that is enforced.
 I don’t think we have that issue when talking about worship services.
 To frame the discussion with such a negative term like “segregation” overstates the issue and can short-circuit meaningful evaluation of other perspectives.

 What if instead, we use words like “variety” or “variation?”
 Variation recognizes and could even promote the presence of differences, but within a related system or family.
 It can also communicate the preferential quality of the differences, as well as the voluntary aspect of differences.
 This seems a more appropriate and positive word for the discussion.

 Second, I think worshippers would better navigate the variations of worship style if we better understood the source of our own preferred worship expression.
 This is largely a sociological issue.
-The style of music that moved us in seasons of meaningful growth as well as the style of music embraced by the community within which we were raised socializes us toward a preferred style.
+The style of music that moved us in seasons of meaningful growth, as well as the style of music embraced by the community within which we were raised, socializes us toward a preferred style.
 The music is “meaningful” as it causes one to re-experience feelings of positive familiarity.
-It’s much less about what is spiritually sound, since there are popular hymns with both solid and horrendous theology just as there are popular modern worship songs with both solid and horrendous theology.
+It’s much less about what is spiritually sound since there are popular hymns with both solid and horrendous theology just as there are popular modern worship songs with both solid and horrendous theology.
 Musical style is largely a socialized preference.

 Unfortunately, Christians take their preferences and attempt to spiritualize them as principles for everyone.
 Such an attitude diminishes unity in Jesus, to whom worship is due in all its varied expressions.

 Such an attitude also fails to account for the variation of worship expression found in the Bible itself.
 There are seven Hebrew words used to describe worshipful praise – a wide variety of meanings from solemn silence, to instruments playing loud, to hand-waving dance.
-It seems the very word describing how worship looks includes varying styles.
-Not only should varying styles be acceptable in church, they should be encouraged, expected, and experienced – as long as they point to the Lord as the One being praised.
+It seems the very word describing how worship looks include varying styles.
+Not only should varying styles be acceptable in church, but they should also be encouraged, expected, and experienced – as long as they point to the Lord as the One being praised.

 • Halal – Halal is a primary Hebrew root word for praise.
 Our word “hallelujah” comes from this base word.
 It means “to be clear, to shine, to boast, show, to rave, celebrate, to be clamorously foolish.”